ArcovanBreda/CEConvDL2/blogpost.md

 \[ L_g f \](x) = \[ f \circ g^{-1} \](x) = f(g^{-1}x) & \qquad \qquad (\text{Equation 4})
 \end{align} $$

-, the equivariance of the correlation can be derived such that a translation followed by a correlation is equivalent to a correlation followed by a translation:
+The equivariance of the correlation can be derived such that a translation followed by a correlation is equivalent to a correlation followed by a translation:

 $$\begin{align}
 \[\[L_uf\] \star \psi\](g) &= \sum_{h \in G}\sum_k f_k(u^{-1}h)\psi(g^{-1}h)\\